Obama Warned Not To Diss Democrats On Debt Deal

 SHAPIRO: To make everything murkier, all of these negotiations are happening behind closed doors.
 The potential deal changes every day, and information about what's in it comes through spinning, leaks and speculation.
 Neera Tanden, of the liberal Center for American Progress, is mystified that the focus is on cutting benefits at all.
 National polls show that most Americans would rather raise taxes on the wealthy than cut entitlements.

-Ms. NEERA TANDEN (Center for American Progress): But that is not where the debate is in Washington.
-The debate that is in Washington is, as of right now -seems to be about changing our entitlements without putting significant revenue on the table at all - and not touching income taxes related to anybody, including millionaires.
+LOUISE KELLY: But that is not where the debate is in Washington.
+The debate that is in Washington is, as of right now - seems to be about changing our entitlements without putting significant revenue on the table at all - and not touching income taxes related to anybody, including millionaires.

 INSKEEP: It's MORNING EDITION from NPR News.